-Clinical trials are research investigations in which people volunteer to test new treatments.
+Clinical trials are research studies where people volunteer to test new medicines and devices.

 Gliomas in children

-Gliomas are a cancer that grows in the brain or spinal cord.
-Learn more about the types, symptoms and treatment and where to get information and support.
+Glioma is a type of cancer that grows in the brain or spinal cord.
+Learn more about the types, symptoms and treatment, and where to get support.

-Mesothelioma is a lethal cancer caused by exposure to asbestos, maybe decades ago.
+Mesothelioma is a malignant tumour caused by exposure to asbestos, maybe decades ago.
 Australia has one of the world’s highest rates of mesothelioma.

 What is an oncologist?